How clubs can work with Rotary partners

 Ashoka, an international organization, has more than 3,000 leading social entrepreneurs, known as Ashoka fellows, who create positive social and economic change.
 Ashoka fellows collaborate with communities, businesses, and organizations on innovative ventures to foster meaningful and sustainable improvement.

-Ashoka fellows can work with Rotary members on community development projects.
+Ashoka fellows can work with Rotary members on community development projects in Egypt, Mexico, Nigeria, Netherlands, Philippines, Romania, and Spain.
 Fellows can connect you with a network of local business and community leaders.

 Habitat for Humanity